Stage Management and Technical Theatre

 Your degree and what you’ll study

-Year one is designed to introduce students to practice-based training in all technical departments including lighting, sound, prop making, scenic art, costume, set construction and stage management.
-Core skills based classes in theatre skills, theatre technologies and theatre studies will be complemented by practice based learning on in-house productions.
+First year is designed to introduce students to practice-based training in all technical departments including lighting, sound, prop making, scenic art, costume, set construction and stage management.

 In year three students will undertake work placements with prominent theatre companies, festivals and industry related companies in order to further develop their chosen area of specialism.
 Capstone research projects will be assigned according to the preferred career choice of each individual student.
 Further opportunities as head of department on shows and internal projects are offered in this year.

 "Training at The Lir Academy is such a great experience and I can't think of a better place to start your theatre career.
 The support given to students by tutors throughout their studies is fantastic and really gives you reassurance in stressful times.
 Having the opportunity to work on so many shows with Industry professionals enables us to witness early on the reality and day to day life of working in theatre.
 This to me was an influence and made me want to work in the industry more.
 The Lir Academy is a very safe and welcoming environment and everyone is there for their love of working in Live Events.
 If you are hoping to work in this industry and want to get the best education and hands on experience so early on in your career, apply to The Lir Academy"